The Language of Interior Design: Terms Everyone Should Know

 Texture and material are not just about visual aesthetics but about creating multi-sensory experiences.
 Rough textures like exposed brick can add warmth and depth, while smooth marble surfaces introduce elegance and coolness.
 The interplay between different materials - soft fabrics against hard wooden surfaces, or plush rugs on sleek tiles - creates layers of visual and tactile interest.

-By understanding how colour, texture, and material interact, you can craft spaces that are not just visually stunning, but emotionally compelling.
+By understanding how colour, texture, and material interact, you can craft spaces that are not just visually stunning.
 Each design choice becomes a brushstroke in the larger canvas of your personal environment, telling a unique story about who you are and how you experience the world.

 How Interior Decorating Terms Enhance Spatial Awareness